-- Name of the ▲product USP 1-May-2019

-- In the case of a liquid, ▲ USP 1-May-2019 the quantity or proportion of each active moiety ▲ USP 1-May-2019 or drug substance in a specified volume

-- ▲ USP 1-May-2019

-- In the case of ▲any product LUSP 1-May-2019 to which a diluent must be added before use, the quantity or proportion of each active moiety ▲ LUSP 1-May-2019 or drug substance, ▲ name and LUSP 1-May-2019 volume of ▲diluent to be added, the concentration after the diluent is added, LUSP 1-May-2019 directions for proper storage of the constituted solution, and ▲a BUD LUSP 1-May-2019 (see Expiration Date and Beyond-Use Date)

-- Route(s) of administration

-- Name and ▲quantity or ▲ USP 1-May-2019 proportion of all inactive ingredients except ingredients added to adjust the pH or to make the drug isotonic may be declared by name with a statement of their effect; ▲ if the vehicle is Water for Injection it need not be named ▲ USP 1-May-2019

-- Statement of storage conditions

-- Name and place of business of the manufacturer, packer, or distributor

-- Identifying lot number and expiration date

-- "Rx only" ▲ for human drugs USP 1-May-2019

-- The recommended or usual dosage.
+- Name of the product - o In the case of a liquid, the quantity or proportion of each active moiety or drug substance in a specified volume - In the case of any product to which a diluent must be added before use, the quantity or proportion of each active moiety or drug substance, name and volume of diluent to be added, the concentration after the diluent is added, directions for proper storage of the constituted solution, and a BUD (see Expiration Date and Beyond-Use Date) - Route(s) of administration 1 If there are space limitations, see 21 CFR§ 201.10(i), 21 CFR§ 201.105(b), 21 CFR§ 610.60. - Name and quantity or proportion of all inactive ingredients except ingredients added to adjust the pH or to make the drug isotonic may be declared by name with a statement of their effect; if the vehicle is Water for Injection it need not be named - Statement of storage conditions - Name and place of business of the manufacturer, packer, or distributor - Identifying lot number and expiration date - "Rx only" for human drugs - The recommended or usual dosage.

-The container ▲must{▲ USP 1-May-2019} be labeled so that a sufficient area of the container remains uncovered for its full length or circumference to permit inspection of the contents.
+The container must be labeled so that a sufficient area of the container remains uncovered for its full length or circumference to permit inspection of the contents.
 The lot number must be traceable to the complete manufacturing history of the specific package, including all manufacturing, filling, sterilizing, and labeling operations.
-If the individual monograph permits varying concentrations of active moiety $A{USP 1-May-2019}$ or drug substance in a largevolume injection (LVI), the concentration of each active moiety $A{USP 1-May-2019}$ or drug substance named in the official title is stated as if it were part of the official title (e.g., 5% Dextrose Injection, or $A{Dextrose}$ Injection 5%, or USP 1-May-2019 5% Dextrose and 0.2% Sodium Chloride Injection or Dextrose (5%) and Sodium Chloride (0.2%) Injection).
-USP 1-May-2019 ▲Quantity{▲ USP 1-May-2019} and Total Volume for ▲Injectable Drug Products Packaged in{▲ USP 1-May-2019} Single- and Multiple-Dose ▲Containers{▲ USP 1-May-2019} For $A{USP 1-May-2019}$ injectable drug products A greater than 1 mL, whether packaged in single- or multiple-dose containers, the quantity USP 1-May-2019 per total volume should be the primary and prominent expression on the principal display panel of the label, followed in close proximity by A quantity per milliliter USP 1-May-2019 enclosed by parentheses A (quantity/mL).
-USP 1-May-2019 For containers that hold a volume of less than 1 mL, the Aquantity per A USP 1-May-2019 fraction of a milliliter should be the only expression of strength.
-AFor containers that hold a volume equal to 1 mL, the strength USP 1-May-2019 should be expressed as Aquantity per milliliter (quantity/mL), not quantity/1 mL.
-A USP 1-May-2019 The following A example (RB 1-May-2019) formats are acceptable:
+If the individual monograph permits varying concentrations of active moiety or drug substance in a large-volume injection (LVI), the concentration of each active moiety or drug substance named in the official title is stated as if it were part of the official title (e.g., 5% Dextrose Injection, or Dextrose Injection 5%, or 5% Dextrose and 0.2% Sodium Chloride Injectionor Dextrose (5%) and Sodium Chloride (0.2%) Injection).
+Quantity and Total Volume for Injectable Drug Products Packaged in Single- and Multiple-Dose Containers For injectable drug products greater than 1 mL, whether packaged in single- or multiple-dose containers, the quantity per total volume should be the primary and prominent expression on the principal display panel of the label, followed in close proximity by quantity per milliliter enclosed by parentheses (quantity/mL).
+For containers that hold a volume of less than 1 mL, the quantity per fraction of a milliliter should be the only expression For containers that hold a volume of less than 1 mL, the quantity per fraction of a milliliter should be the only expression of strength.
+For containers that hold a volume equal to 1 mL, the strength should be expressed as quantity per milliliter (quantity/mL), not quantity/1 mL.
+The following example formats are acceptable: